maheshacharya/hippo-docker-deployments/docker-swarm/README.md

 Preparation
 -----------
-* Copy "apache2" folder(incluing all sub folder/files) to $HOME directory.
+* Copy "apache2" folder(incluing all subfolder/files) to $HOME directory.
-    * You can also move to another location, but you will have to change the correspondig path in yaml file.
+    * You can also move to another location, but you will have to change the corresponding path in yhe yaml file.
-* Make "hippo/mysql" directory under $HOME directory, without this MySQL service will fail.
+* Make "hippo/mysql" directory under $HOME directory, without this MySQL service, will fail.

 Deploy the stack